COPRS/production-common/processing-common/distribution/doc/SRN.md

 The first line contains the regular expression that defines a pattern on how to identify the product type.
 The property use the following structure: app.distribution-worker.distribution-worker.metadata.<product_type>.regexp=<regular_expression>

 ``product_type`` shall be a descriptive string for the product type that can consist of the following characters `[a-zA-Z0-9]`.
 This string will be also used to reference the product type mapping below.
-The ``regular_expression`` is a regular expression that needs to match to assign the incoming product from the event in order to assign the product to the specified product type.
-It shall be ensured that regular expression are assigning the product only to a single product type and not matching for multiple ones.
+The ``regular_expression`` is a regular expression that needs to match to assign the incoming product from the event to the specified product type.
+It shall be ensured that regular expressions are assigning the product only to a single product type and not matching for multiple ones.

 The actual metadata mapping does follow this pattern:
 ``app.distribution-worker.distribution-worker.metadata.<product_type>.attr_<attribute_name>_<value_type>=<metadata_name>``